reviczky/northumbria/modules/research/group_report.md

 The strategic reason behind that is to find the appropriate talent within the field of cyber security and cyber warefare in order successfully deliver the product. \par

-### Incentive effect of grant
+### Incentive Effect of Grant

-The effectiveness of our application will be rooted to its ability to apply real case scenarios where the real threats and their effects will be applied in developing cyber threats preventative capabilities in business organizations. \par
+The effectiveness of our application will be rooted to its ability to apply real case scenarios where the real threats and their effects will be applied in developing cyber threats preventative capabilities in business organisations. \par

 \blank[line]

-As this project requires specialised resources at high costs and building the infrastructure and development around them would be expensive, there lack of the grant would not allow the group the provide the tool that is required to offer the specialised service. \par
+As this project requires specialised resources at high costs, building the infrastructure and expensive development, their lack of the grant would not allow the group the provide the tool that is required to offer the specialised service. \par

 \blank[line]